meet2701/cpro-iiit.github.io/web/content/docs/course_material/lectures/3/_index.md

 ## Autolab:
 **For automatic evaluation and grading of programs.**

-Two ways to submit, for auto-grading:
+Two ways to submit for auto-grading:

 - pingala shell: using ssh shell (prefered)